ipfs/ipfs-docs/docs/how-to/run-ipfs-inside-docker.md

 ---
 title: Run IPFS inside Docker
-description: You can run IPFS inside Docker to simplify your deployment processes, as well as horizontally scale your IPFS infrastructure.
+description: You can run IPFS inside Docker to simplify your deployment processes, and horizontally scale your IPFS infrastructure.
 ---

 # Run IPFS inside Docker